Fredkin gate: Example

 Inputs on the left, including two constants, go through three gates to quickly determine the parity.
 The 0 and 1 bits swap places for each input bit that is set, resulting in parity bit on the 4th row and inverse of parity on 5th row.

 Then the carry row and the inverse parity row swap if the parity bit is set and swap again if one of the p or q input bits are set (it doesn't matter which is used) and the resulting carry output appears on the 3rd row.

 The p and q inputs are only used as gate controls so they appear unchanged in the output.

+Applications

+Quantum photonic chip implementation

+Recent research has demonstrated the Fredkin gate on programmable silicon photonic chips.
+These chips use a network of Mach-Zehnder interferometers to route photons efficiently, creating a versatile and scalable platform that can handle multiple quantum gates.
+This approach allows for integrating Fredkin gates into large-scale quantum processors, paving the way for future quantum computing advancements.

+Efficient controlled-SWAP operation

+In a photonic setup, the Fredkin gate serves to swap the target qubits conditionally.
+This is useful for generating high-fidelity Greenberger-Horne-Zeilinger states, which are often used for quantum communication and other protocols.

 Quantum Fredkin gate

 On March 25, 2016, researchers from Griffith University and the University of Queensland announced they had built a quantum Fredkin gate that uses the quantum entanglement of particles of light to swap qubits.
 The availability of quantum Fredkin gates may facilitate the construction of quantum computers.